composablesys/collabs/docs/src/guide/handling_changes.md

 container.on("Change", refreshDisplay);
 ```

-As described in the API docs ([CRuntime Change event docs](../api/collabs/interfaces/RuntimeEventsRecord.html#Change), [CContainer change event docs](../api/container/interfaces/CContainerEventsRecord.html#Change)), a `Change` event is emitted each time your app receives a message, whether from a remote collaborator or from the local user's own operations.
+As described in the API docs ([CRuntime Change event docs](../api/collabs/interfaces/RuntimeEventsRecord.html#Change), [CContainer change event docs](../api/container/interfaces/CContainerEventsRecord.html#Change)), a `Change` event is emitted each time your app performs a local operation, receives a message from a remote collaborator, or loads a saved state.
 Thus using the above pattern ensures that your display is always a functional view of your collaborative state.

 > You can find the API docs for events like these by going to the event emitter's `on` method (e.g. [CRuntime.on](../api/collabs/classes/CRuntime.html#on)), clicking on `eventName`'s key type (e.g. [RuntimeEventsRecord](../api/collabs/interfaces/RuntimeEventsRecord.html)), then viewing the property with the event's name.
 That property's type tells you the type of the event `e` passed to your event handler (ignored in our example).

-## Handling Loading

-A special kind of change happens while setting up your app: you (optionally) load a previous session's saved state from disk (or wherever).
-This was the call to [CRuntime.load](../api/collabs/classes/CRuntime.html#load) or [CContainer.load](../api/container/classes/CContainer#load) in our [Entry Points](./entry_points.html) boilerplate.

-Loading saved state changes each `Collab` from its initial states to whatever its state was in the last session, so you need to update your display to reflect the new loaded state.
-An easy way to do this is to call the same `refreshDisplay()` function that you used as the `Change` handler, right after calling [CRuntime.load](../api/collabs/classes/CRuntime.html#load) or [CContainer.load](../api/container/classes/CContainer#load).

-> Although loading changes the state, a `Change` event is not emitted.
-In general, events are only emitted in response to **messages** caused by `Collab` operations (mutating method calls), whether remote or local.

 ## Fine-Grained Changes: Events

 Sometimes you want to know not just that _something_ changed, but _what specifically_ changed.
 For example, you might want to know which `Collab` changed so you can efficiently refresh only its part of the GUI, or you might want to know what characters were typed in [CText](../api/collabs/classes/CText.html) and where.
-[Events](../advanced/events.html), covered in the [Advanced Guide](../advanced/), make this possible.
+[Events](../advanced/events.html), covered in [Advanced Topics](../advanced/), make this possible.

 ## Next Steps